Tight squeeze for Hong Kong's young professionals

 All tenants have access to communal facilities, from shower areas and a kitchen to activity rooms and study rooms.

-"When I started to look for places to rent, my maximum budget was HK$8,000 including utilities, but a simple, decent studio room could easily go over this price," Ms Ng told AFP.
+"When I started to look for places to rent, my maximum budget was HK$8,000 including utilities, but a simple, decent studio room could easily go over this price," said Ms Ng.

-Ms Ng adds she feels less cramped than when she lived at home.

-Founder of the co-share, Keith Wong, says it is designed for young professionals who need time to "accumulate wealth" by limiting their outgoings.
+Founder of the co-share, Keith Wong, said that it is designed for young professionals who need time to "accumulate wealth" by limiting their outgoings.
+AFP